-Objective II.6: Increase the total number of 25 and older undergraduate Degree completers in a given academic year from the baseline year number of 4,085 in AY 2020-21 to 4,190 in AY 2025-26.
+Objective II.6: Increase the unduplicated number of Undergraduate (adult, 25+ years) completers in a given academic year from the baseline year number of 283 in 2023-2024 academic year to 285 in academic year 2028-2029 at McNeese.
 Students may only be counted once per award level.

-Indicator 1: Number of completers
+Indicator 1: Number of (adult, 25+) completers at the undergraduate degree level

 System universities have an obligation to produce a better-educated citizenry.
-Persons with university undergraduate, graduate, and professional degrees are more likely to be productive citizens who earn considerably more income over their lifetimes than high school graduates.
+Persons with university undergraduate degrees are more likely to be productive citizens who earn considerably more income over their lifetimes than high school graduates.

 Data will be retrieved from the Board of Regents data reporting system.
-The data system for collecting institutional data on completers has been in existence for almost three decades and is considered reliable.
+The data system for collecting institutional data on completers has been in existence for over 25 years and is considered reliable.

 The needed data are gathered several times per year by the Board of Regents.
 The time needed for collection, aggregation, and editing of the data results in a lag before reliable reporting can be accomplished.
-The baseline is AY 2020-21.
+The baseline is AY 2023-2024.

-The indicator is the sum of all completers at the graduate level at an institution within a given academic year.
+The indicator is the sum of all (adult, 25+) completers the undergraduate degree level at an institution within a given academic year.
 The total includes all awards and certificates at the undergraduate level.
 This is the state standard for the counting of completers.